 The committee comprised of CEP-faculty is responsible for monitoring candidate requirements for both initial certification and professional certification programs.
 Included in the responsibilities are review of issues relating to post baccalaureate program and student teaching/internship admission, student adequate progress, and review of academic and other infractions.
 Members of the committee may serve as a special committee to review other matters relating to initial and professional certification programs.
 In addition, this committee serves to review criminal background history cases of students.
 The committee reviews curricular and policy changes (including initial certification and professional certification) impacting teacher education, post baccalaureate and graduate programs leading to state certification.
-The Associate Dean for Initial Preparation Program, the Director of the Educator Preparation and Accountability, and the Director of Field Experiences also serve as ex-officio members, co-chairs, of the committee; all three non-voting members.
+The Director of the Educator Preparation and the Director of Field Experiences also serve as ex-officio members, co-chairs, of the committee; all non-voting members.
 The non-voting members facilitate discussions and provide information as necessary.
-The Educator Preparation Committee shall at no time override the department faculty decisions regarding curricular and policy changes (including initial certification and professional certification) impacting teacher education, post baccalaureate, and graduate programs leading to state certification, unless such changes are in direct conflict with state law or regulation.
+The Educator Preparation Committee shall at no time override the department faculty decisions regarding curricular and policy changes (including initial certification, post baccalaureate, and graduate programs leading to state certification) impacting teacher education, unless such changes are in direct conflict with state law or regulation.